microsoft/artifacts-credprovider/README.md

 ﻿# Azure Artifacts Credential Provider

-The Azure Artifacts Credential Provider automates the acquisition of credentials needed to restore NuGet packages as part of your .NET development workflow.
-It integrates with MSBuild, dotnet, and NuGet(.exe) and works on Windows, Mac, and Linux.
-Any time you want to use packages from an Azure Artifacts feed, the Credential Provider will automatically acquire and securely store a token on behalf of the NuGet client you're using.
+The Azure Artifacts Credential Provider automates the acquisition of credentials for your Azure Artifacts feed.
+It is most commonly used as a component in an environment-specific tool, such as tools and credential providers for `dotnet`, npm, Maven, PyPI, and others.
+Used directly, it integrates with MSBuild and NuGet(.exe).
+Windows, Mac, and Linux are all supported.

+Any time you want to restore or install packages from an Azure Artifacts feed, the Credential Provider will automatically acquire and securely store a token on behalf of the NuGet client you're using.

+The Azure Artifacts Credential Provider and its related tools are intended for use in individual developer environments.
+For authentication in Azure DevOps Pipelines and other automated scenarios, you should use pipeline tasks (e.g. [NuGetAuthenticate](https://docs.microsoft.com/azure/devops/pipelines/tasks/package/nuget-authenticate)) or environment variables as [mentioned below](#unattended-build-agents).

 [![Build Status](https://dev.azure.com/mseng/PipelineTools/_apis/build/status/artifacts-credprovider/microsoft.artifacts-credprovider.CI?branchName=master)](https://dev.azure.com/mseng/PipelineTools/_build/latest?definitionId=13881&branchName=master)